basshelal/JNARtMidi/README.md

 <!-- TODO add reference to example repo here -->

-Before using anything, ensure that you point JNARtMidi to the location(s) of your built libraries of RtMidi:
+Before using anything, ensure that you point JRtMidi to the location(s) of your built libraries of RtMidi:

 ```java
 RtMidi.addLibrarySearchPath("bin/my-libraries-path");